mingxia-zjut/VP-LQP/README.md

 ## README

 ### Data
 We have uploaded the data for **Linear Fitting Reliablity Estimator(LFRE)** in `datasets/NDL` directory and data for **Blockage Scene Simulation(BSS)** in `datasets/BSS` directory.
 It is important to note that there is no videos included in these datasets due to pravicy and convinience concerns.
-We provide The data has been processed using an Object Detection algorithm (YOLOv7 in this case) as substitutes.
+We provide the data has been processed using an Object Detection algorithm (YOLOv7 in this case) as substitutes.

 ### Code
 The code for VP-LQP is comming soon...